raptorjs/raptor-async/README.md

         // toString can be used
         console.error(err.toString());

-        // you can also example the errors yourself and output a message var mappedErrors = err.toMap();
+        // you can also examine the errors yourself and output a message var mappedErrors = err.toMap();
         for (var key in mappedErrors) {
             console.error('Job "' + key + '" failed with error "' + mappedErrors[key] + '"';